Back Spasms During Pregnancy: Lower, Upper Back Spasms in Early Pregnancy

 • The sedentary lifestyle that pregnancy induces in some women can lead to loss of muscle strength and mass.
 This, in turn, will lead to lower back spasms.

-Upper Back Spasms during Pregnancy
+Upper Back Spasms In Early Pregnancy

 • Hormonal changes in the woman’s body can also cause pain in the upper back.
 However, upper back spasms occur less often than lower back spasms.